 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Adimab, headquartered in the US, currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
-Additionally, there are no documented reduction targets or climate pledges associated with the company.
-This lack of data suggests that Adimab may not have established formal commitments to reduce its carbon footprint or may not publicly disclose such information at this time.
-In the context of the biotechnology industry, many companies are increasingly focusing on sustainability and climate action, often setting science-based targets to align with global climate goals.
-However, without specific emissions data or commitments from Adimab, it is unclear how the company is addressing its environmental impact.
+Furthermore, there are no documented reduction targets or climate pledges associated with the company.
+This lack of data suggests that Adimab may not have established formal commitments to reduce its carbon footprint or engage in industry-standard climate initiatives at this time.
+As the company operates within a sector increasingly focused on sustainability, it may benefit from developing and communicating clear climate commitments to align with industry best practices.